 A handy USB-C flash drive gets around this though, plugging directly into your Mac, and one of the finest examples currently on the market is SanDisk’s Ultra USB-C Flash Drive.
 Not only is it a native USB-C device, freeing you from the irritating need to carry a converter for USB plugs.
 SanDisk has long been pushing the boundaries of USB flash drive performance with its super-fast Extreme range, and it has brought that performance over to this drive too.

-Ranging from 16GB to 128GB, it manages read and write speeds of 150 MB/sec, quite an improvement from what you might expect from old fashioned USB 2.0 devices.
+Ranging from 16GB to 128GB, it manages read and write speeds of 150 MB/sec, quite an improvement from what you might expect from old fashioned USB 2.0 devices, and a solid entry in this best USB flash drive list.

 Your portfolio is your livelihood, so why take a risk with it?
-If you’re nervous about losing your precious work, the Kingston D300 IronKey is pretty much the most secure flash drive money can buy, with multiple levels of security and a rugged waterproof design.
+If you’re nervous about losing your precious work, the Kingston D300 IronKey is pretty much the most secure flash drive on this best USB flash drive buying guide, with multiple levels of security and a rugged waterproof design.

 The drive is password protected with 256-bit AES encryption, to comply with FIPS standards that most corporate environments demand, with all decrypting done in hardware on the drive itself.